 TMS devices and TMDS development-support tools have been characterized fully, and the quality and reliability of the device have been demonstrated fully.
 TI's standard warranty applies.

 Predictions show that prototype devices (TMX or TMP) have a greater failure rate than the standard production devices.
 Texas Instruments recommends that these devices not be used in any production system because their expected end-use failure rate still is undefined.
 Only qualified production devices are to be used.

 TI device nomenclature also includes a suffix with the device family name.
-This suffix indicates the package type (for example, PN) and temperature range (for example, T).
+This suffix indicates the package type (for example, ZJZ) and temperature range (for example, A).
 Figure 8-1 provides a legend for reading the complete device name for any family member.

-For device part numbers and further ordering information, see the TI website (www.ti.com) or contact your TI sales representative.
+For device part numbers and further ordering information, see the Package Option Addendum of this document, the TI website (www.ti.com), or contact your TI sales representative.

-For additional description of the device nomenclature markings on the die, see the TMS320F2805x MCUs Silicon Errata.
+For additional description of the device nomenclature markings on the die, see the TMS320F2833x, TMS320F2823x DSC silicon errata.